 \section{Methods and Background}

-In this section, we describe the different 3D classifiers used to address the binary classification problem of determining the presence or absence of PCS.
-Furthermore, we develop a novel XAI 3D-Framework for the non-explainable and new-patterns discovery tasks (\cite{perspective}).
-We utilize two distinct explanation methods, belonging to the post-hoc family SHAP and GradCam, expanded in three-dimensional space.
-We concatenate the outcomes obtained from the two explainable methods with the results derived from a statistical feature extraction model.
+In this study, we utilized different 3D classifiers to address the binary classification problem of determining the presence or absence of PCS.
+Furthermore, we developed a novel XAI 3D framework for non-explainable and new-pattern discovery tasks (\cite{perspective}).
+We employed two distinct explanation methods from the post-hoc family, SHAP and GradCam, which were expanded into three-dimensional space.
+The outcomes from these two explainable methods (SHAP and GradCam) were concatenated with results derived from a statistical feature extraction model (Shape).
 The statistical model is a transparent dimensionality reduction algorithm applied to the input data of the validation cohort.
-This whole approach is intended to mitigate any potential biases and enhance the robustness of the pattern learning discovery.
+This comprehensive approach aims to mitigate potential biases and enhance the robustness of pattern learning discovery.